 We can also edit filters manually using different logical operators like

 BETWEEN.
-See our documentation for details and examples of filtering syntax.
+See our documentation for details.

 The table itself is fully sortable, allowing quick analysis, for example, finding the slowest queries: